 At the United Reformed Church Main Hall 7:30 pm:

 We publish a monthly article covering topical issues in the Hayling Islander.
 Also we advertise our meetings on posters locally.
-If you wish to meet or raise issues with Committee members, you can contact us by email.
+If you wish to meet or raise issues with Committee members, you can contact us by email via the Contact Us Form on this website.